MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/create-custom-plugin-preferred-geospatial-data-provider.md

 ---
 title: "Create custom plug-in to use your preferred geospatial data provider (Developer Guide for Dynamics 365 Field Service) | MicrosoftDocs"
-description: "Provides information on how to use geospatial data providers other than the default Bing Maps in Dynamics 365 for Field Service." ms.custom: "" ms.date: 01/05/2018 ms.reviewer: ""
+description: "Provides information on how to create a  geospatial data providers other than the default Bing Maps in Dynamics 365 for Field Service." ms.custom: "" ms.date: 01/05/2018 ms.reviewer: ""